prajwalMR/News_App-Android/README.md

 * Android app that gives daily news.
 * Provides news from multiple popular news channels like BBC , CNN etc. and other popular blogs like TechCrunch, The verge, Hacker News etc.
 * Allows a topic based search of news articles.
-* The title of the article doubles up as a link to complete article on the original source website.
+* The title of the article doubles up as a link to the detailed news article on the original source website.